Bram1903/MinecraftPlayerCrasher/README.md

 - `PlayerCrasher.Crash` Allows the player to use the /crash command.
 - `PlayerCrasher.Bypass` Exempts the player from being crashed when the /crash command is used on them.
 - `PlayerCrasher.Alerts` Makes the player receive alerts when a player is being crashed by another player.
+- `PlayerCrasher.CrashInfo` - Allows the player to use the /crashinfo command.
 - `PlayerCrasher.UpdateNotify` Makes the player receive an update notification when a new version is available.

 ## Installation Guide